-The file posrun.cpp contains a simple C++ program which finds the length of the longest contiguous sequence of positive values in a constant array given in the program (so as to avoid using input).
-The file posrun.s contains an outline of MIPS assembly code for this procedure as might be generated by a straightforward, non-optimizing compiler.
-The file main.s contains a program that tests this procedure for several arrays (using an intermediate test procedure).
+The file posrun.c contains a simple C function which finds the length of the longest contiguous sequence of positive values in a long long int array passed as two parameters, the first the array base address and the second the length of the array.
+The file posrun.s contains an outline of ARMv8 assembly code for this function as might be generated by a straightforward, non-optimizing compiler.
+The file posrunDriver.c contains a program that tests this function for several arrays.

 Your second task is to optimize the loop in this program so as to decrease the number of instructions executed on each iteration of the loop.
 This may involve adding additional instructions that are executed either before or after the loop.
-Create a new directory with both the file main.s and your optimized code as posrunopt.s.
+The file posrunopt.s can be used as a starting point.
 Include comments in your optimized code which indicate what changes you made and how they improve the code.
-Test using MARS.
-You can get instruction counts on both your original code and your optimized code by going to the tools and selecting the Instruction coun ter and clicking "connect to MIPS" before you run the code.
-You will get a count of instructions executed.
-(10 bonus points to anyone who beats my best optimization on the given arrays.)
+Name your optimized version posrunopt??.s.

-Hand in your two files posrun.s and posrunopt.s by emailing them to the instructor.
-Be sure that your files have your name or initials as part of the filename, e.g. posrunCN.s and posrunoptCN.s
+Hand in your two files posrun??.s and posrunopt??.s by emailing them to the instructor in a zip file: lab2-??.
+Be sure that your files have your name and initial as part of the filename, e.g. posrunNevisonC.s, posrunoptNevisonC.s, lab2-NevisonC.s.